fauzanrhm/CVRPTW-R/README.md

 ## Overview

-Planning the distribution process which is important so that companies can deliver products to consumers on time, in the right place, and good condition.
+Planning the distribution process is important because with planning, companies can deliver products to consumers on time, in the right place, and good condition.
 The distribution of products from source to several destinations is certainly a fairly complex problem because the existence of several places of destination for product delivery will cause several distribution lines that are longer travel times.
 Poor distribution system planning will lead to wasteful transportation costs.

 It is necessary to design a more optimal distribution route by considering the shortest distance, maximum capacity of the vehicle, and the working hours of the driver to  minimize the total distribution time and save the company expenses.
 In addition, lateness in the delivery of products is feared to decrease customer satisfaction.
 With the design of distribution routes, it is expected that products can be distributed to customers more quickly and optimally.